 Earning a liberal arts bachelor’s degree online prepares students for a variety of career opportunities.
 The general nature of the degree provides a knowledge base across many subject areas, though many specific careers may require additional training or advanced degrees.
 Popular professions for graduates with this degree include teaching, community work, bookkeeping, sales, and real estate.

-- Teacher assistants: These professionals help teachers with classroom instruction by working with students individually or in groups.
+- These professionals help teachers with classroom instruction by working with students individually or in groups.
 Teaching assistants may also work exclusively with special education students.
 Childcare centers and traditional schools hire teacher assistants to execute tasks that streamline lesson planning, grading, and child supervision.
 A liberal arts degree is sufficient for teacher assistants, whereas certified teaching positions require advanced degrees and licensure.

 - Median Annual Salary: $27,120